 Sun, sand, lush tropical areas, volcanoes and so much more!
 If you’ve wanted to go to Hawaii and you’re planning your first trip you probably have a thousand thoughts racing through your head, where can you go, what can you see, where should you stay, how much will it cost?!
-Here’s a thorough guide to help you plan a fantastic vacation on a family-friendly budget and still get to “do it all.”
+Here’s a thorough 1st timers guide to the big island of Hawaii to help you plan a fantastic vacation on a family-friendly budget and still get to “do it all.”

 The Big Island of Hawaii offers beautiful beaches, but not just the regular beach sand you’re probably accustomed to; I’m talking about sparkling green sand, soft black sand and white sand beaches, each with their unique flora and fauna surrounding them.
 Some of these beaches require a bit of hike to access, while others are incredibly accessible and you’ll be able to drive up to them.

 Where to Stay